mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 Yes, Hops by default will launch a parallel process for each branch of a datatree input stream.
 Also, by right-clicking on the component additional parallel threads can be created.
 (1 vs 6-pack)

-#### What inputs and output types does Hops support?
+#### What input and output types does Hops support?
 (It supports all common types, ask about other ones if you need them)

 Hops passes standard Grasshopper data types (Strings, Numbers, Lines, etc...).
 For other datatypes such as images or EPW weather files use a string for the file name so that the external function might also read in the same file.